Last updated April 2022.

 Order: means an order for the Services which is signed by the Company or such other document or acknowledgement that the Company deems to constitute and Order.

-Services: Hosting Services, Leased Line Services, Network Services, Support Services and VoIP Services collectively.
+Services: Hosting Services, Leased Line Services, Microsoft Licensing Services, Network Services, Support Services and VoIP Services collectively.

 Service Desk: means the customer service and administration telephone service desk facility available to the Customer.